mciocchi/atomic_d6/README.md

 # Acknowledgements

-Atomic D6 takes its inspiration from too many sources and individuals to name, including, but not limited to: FATE Condensed, FUDGE 10th Anniversary Edition, EZD6, Mini Six, Deathbringer, and Atomic D20.
+Atomic D6 takes its inspiration from too many sources and individuals to name, including, but not limited to: FATE Condensed, FUDGE 10th Anniversary Edition, EZD6, Mini Six, Deathbringer, Kingdom, Microscope, and Atomic D20.

 ---